anushka-cseatmnc/Legal-Bot/README.md

 - Offline, privacy-respecting architecture (no API keys!)

 Important Note -
 >LegalBot is equipped with a dual-LLM inference architecture.
 When a valid OpenAI API key is available, it utilizes GPT-3.5 for query generation.
-If the key is missing, invalid, or rate-limited, the system automatically falls back to a locally hosted Mistral-7B LLM—ensuring uninterrupted, privacy-preserving access to legal assistance, even offline
+If the key is missing, invalid, or rate-limited, the system automatically falls back to a locally hosted Mistral-7B LLM—ensuring uninterrupted, privacy-preserving access to legal assistance even offline too.

 ## ⚙️ Tech Stack